 Jim is also an active member of the PA Army National Guard with over 30 years’ experience in personnel information management systems.

 Erik Avakian was named Chief Information Security Officer for the commonwealth in 2010.

-Erik holds numerous industry certifications including Certified Information Systems Security Professional (CISSP), Certified Information Security Manager (CISM), Certified Information Security Auditor (CISA), GIAC Security Essentials Certification (GSEC) and is ITIL v3 certified.
-He is an active member of the National Association of State Chief Information Officers (NASCIO) Security and Privacy Committee, the SANS State Advisory Board, the International Information Systems Security Certification Consortium (ISC2), the Information Systems Audit and Control Association (ISACA), the Multi-State Information Sharing and Analysis Center (MS-ISAC), and the Pennsylvania Criminal Intelligence Center (PaCIC).
+Erik holds numerous industry certifications including Certified Information Systems Security Professional (CISSP), Certified Information Security Manager (CISM), Certified Information Security Auditor (CISA), Certified Government Chief Information Officer (CGCIO) and ITIL v3.
+He is an active member of the National Association of State Chief Information Officers (NASCIO) Security and Privacy Committee, the International Information Systems Security Certification Consortium (ISC2), the Information Systems Audit and Control Association (ISACA), Multi-State Information Sharing and Analysis Center (MS-ISAC), and the Pennsylvania Criminal Intelligence Center PaCIC).

 DIRECTOR OF IT PROCUREMENT

 Patti Chapman was named Director of IT Procurement in 2011.

 In this role, she serves as the principal advisor and manager for information technology procurement in the commonwealth and has oversight for enterprise IT contract administration and procurement services to agencies, as well as contract compliance.

 Patti has over 27 years of experience in procurement administration and most recently with an emphasis on information technology procurement.
 She has a strong focus on customer service and has background in the areas of business process improvement, project management, system integration and budgeting.